awsdocs/amazon-cognito-developer-guide/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+# Amazon Cognito Developer Guide Docs

+The open source version of the AWS Cognito Developer Guide documentation.
+You can submit feedback and requests for changes by submitting issues in this repo or by making proposed changes and submitting a pull request.

-## Security
+## Default branch

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+The default branch for this repo is `main`.

 ## License Summary

 The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
 See the LICENSE file.

-The sample code within this documentation is made available under the MIT-0 license.
+The sample code within this documentation is made available under a modified MIT license.
 See the LICENSE-SAMPLECODE file.